TrellixVulnTeam/swahilipython_SCMU/Doc/c-api/weakref.rst

 Weak Reference Objects
 ----------------------

-Python supports *weak references* as first-class objects.
+Python supports *weak references* as first-kundi objects.
 There are two specific object types which directly implement weak references.
 The first is a simple reference object, and the second acts as a proxy for the original object as much as it can.